TatsuyaXMiyuki/KanonApp/README.md

 * Save unlimited waifus to your profile
 * Save your favorite songs

-Obviously more will come soon, however this is just a start
+Obviously more will come soon, however this is just a start (feel free to request new features on the Discord server!!!)

 The data will be kept in sync on the KanonApp server which means it is available on all your devices.

 # How do I use KanonApp?

 visit https://kanonapp.com/login on your phone.
 You can check in the source code how the login process works.

+---

+Nerd stuff below, don't read if you are not interested in hosting Kanon yourself.

 ## Installation